Free expat tax extension icon

 Once you become a Brazilian tax resident, several income types and asset classes fall under local tax rules.

-1. When Brazil starts taxing you – Spend 183 days in any 12-month window and you become a Brazilian tax resident, bringing worldwide pensions, IRA withdrawals, and portfolio income onto the progressive IRPF ladder (0 % ≤ BRL 2,428.80 up to 27.5 % above BRL 4,664.69).
+1. When Brazil starts taxing you – Spend 183 days in any 12-month window, and you become a Brazilian tax resident, bringing worldwide pensions, IRA withdrawals, and portfolio income onto the progressive IRPF ladder.
+The traditional monthly table still runs from 0% up to R$ 2,428.80 and tops out at 27.5% above R$ 4,664.68 for the current 2026 filing season on 2025 income.

-2. Extra break for the 65-plus crowd – Retirees aged 65 or older get an additional BRL 1,903.98 a month (plus the 13th-salary slice) completely tax-free before the IRPF rates kick in, effectively doubling the general exemption, per Receita Federal’s May 2025 table update.
+2. Extra break for the 65-plus crowd – Retirees aged 65 or older still get an additional R$ 1,903.98 a month, plus the 13th-salary slice, tax-free before the main IRPF rates kick in, effectively doubling the general exemption, per Receita Federal’s May 2025 table update.

-3. Social Security is taxable but negotiable – US Social Security payments are treated as ordinary pension income in Brazil; however, the Brazil-US Totalization Agreement stops you from paying FICA and INSS on the same dollars and lets contribution credits flow between the two systems.
+3. Social Security is taxable but negotiable – US Social Security payments are treated as ordinary pension income in Brazil, while the Brazil-US Totalization Agreement helps prevent dual Social Security taxation on the same earnings and lets contribution credits flow between systems.

 US tax rules retirees in Brazil can’t ignore